WindyBanana/speech-to-cli/README.md

 Push-to-talk voice transcription helper for Linux desktops.
 Hold a configured key (Right Alt by default) to record audio, send it to OpenAI Whisper (`gpt-4o-transcribe`), and type the transcription into the active window via `xdotool`.

+## Branches
+- `master`: headless daemon only; works on any Linux environment (desktop or server).
+- `feature/gui-dashboard`: includes the optional GUI dashboard described below.
+The dashboard depends on Tk (`python3-tk`); the `scripts/install-dashboard.sh` helper will install it automatically on Debian/Ubuntu-based systems.

 ## Requirements
 - Python 3.10 or newer
 - Python venv tooling (`sudo apt install python3.12-venv` on Debian/Ubuntu; older releases may use `python3-venv`)